Suzuki Across plug-in hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingA long electric range really helps here, meaning you should be able to cover most day-to-day driving in the Suzuki Across on electric power alone

-- 6Practicality & boot space - currently readingPlenty of interior space for front and rear seat passengers and healthy 490-litre boot make the Suzuki Across a very practical car
+- 6Boot space, seating & practicality - currently readingPlenty of interior space for front and rear seat passengers and healthy 490-litre boot make the Suzuki Across a very practical car